oliver-k28/neuroscience_analysis_tools/README.md

-# Hargreaves Analysis
+# Neuroscience Analysis Tools

+A collection of Python and Jupyter notebook pipelines for behavioral neuroscience data analysis.

+Current modules:
-Tools for cleaning and processing Hargreaves thermal nociception data.
+- Hargreaves thermal nociception

-Contents
-- Data cleaning notebook
-- Processing scripts for latency data
+- von Frey mechanical threshold analysis
+- Forced swim test analysis
-- Example datasets for testing
+- General utilities for plotting and preprocessing

+This repository is a growing toolbox for analysis workflows used in neuroscience research.

 Author: Oliver Krentzman
 Washington University in St. Louis